UMS 25x10.5x5.5x8 / N38

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Significant importance in the industry of new technologies – are used in HDD drives, electric drive mechanisms, medical devices or various technologically advanced devices.
+- Wide application in modern technologies – are utilized in hard drives, electric drive mechanisms, medical devices and other advanced devices.

 Disadvantages of neodymium magnets: